ShaunCurtis/Blazr.VSA/Documents/Entities.md

 }
 ```

 Note that they are all have value semantics and are immutable: declared as `readonly record struct`.
-They also carry out basic validation and a validity flag.
+They also carry out basic validation and have a validity flag where appropriate.

+## Dmo, Dsr, Dvo and Dbo Objects

+*Dmo* objects are **Domain Objects**.

+*Dsr* are **Data State Records** that consist of a *Dmo* wuth it's current state.  *Drs* objects are used in Aggregate Composite objects to track individual record state.

+*Dvo* objects are **Data View Objects** used in the infrastructure layer to retrieve data from the data store.

+*Dbo* objects are **DataBase Objects** used to apply commands to the data store.